Using the Tagger for Contextual Analysis

 Usage

 Tagger is disabled by default.
-Enable it:

-Enable all taggers:
+Enable all taggers

 noir -b <BASE_PATH> -T